 Advocacy is about working on activities that will influence policy.
 It is a consistent and persistent effort to shift perceptions through regular positive activity to bring about change.
 Advocacy groups work towards influencing policy on behalf of members of society who may not be able to themselves due to their vulnerability or other circumstances.
 The groups work towards better outcomes for these people who may be adversely affected by the policies introduced.

-The Lobbying Code of Conduct is available on the Department of the Prime Minister and Cabinet (DPM&C) website and defines a lobbyist as: ... any person, company or organisation who conducts lobbying activities on behalf of a third party client or whose employees conduct lobbying activities on behalf of a third party client.
+The Lobbying Code of Conduct is a publication of the Australian Government Attorney-General's Department (2019) and defines a lobbyist as: ... 'any person, company or organisation who conducts lobbying activities on behalf of a third party client or whose employees conduct lobbying activities on behalf of a third party client'.
+There are rules lobbying groups should abide by.

 You can find relevant advocacy and lobby groups by Googling keywords and limiting the domain address.